 In certain cases, immature and/or abnormal cells may be present in the blood and may be detected with a differential.
 Immature cells include metamyelocytes, myelocytes, promyelocytes, and/or blasts.
 Additional testing (e.g., bone marrow biopsy) may be necessary.

 Some automated hematology analyzers report the total number of immature granulocytes (IG) present in a person's blood sample.
 Immature granulocytes are white blood cells that have not fully developed before being released from the bone marrow into the blood.
 They may include metamyelocytes, myelocytes, and promyelocytes.
 These cells are normally only present in the bone marrow because they are precursors of neutrophils, the predominant type of white cells in blood.
 The presence of immature granulocytes in the blood may occur in various diseases, such as infection or a blood cancer, and thus will often prompt further investigation, which may include additional laboratory testing.

 Yes.
 WBC differentials, along with WBC counts, may be performed on many different types of body fluids.
 A common reason that this is done is to more directly assess one area of the body that may be infected or inflamed.
 For example, if meningitis is suspected, then a WBC count plus differential may be performed on a sample of cerebrospinal fluid (CSF).
 Many other examples are listed in the article on Body Fluid Analysis.

 Other general tests to check your health may include a comprehensive metabolic panel (CMP).
 Depending on your signs, symptoms, medical history, physical exam and suspected condition, your healthcare provider may choose to order a variety of other tests.
 A few general examples include:

-• Autoimmune diseases: ANA
+• Autoimmune diseases: Antinuclear antibody

 • Allergies: Allergy tests